DemonAFC/mtb-example-ml-imagimob-data-collection/README.md

 21. All the data is stored in the following directory *{Imagimob Capture Server cloned repo}/captureserver/examples/generic/data*.
 Each sample is stored in a folder with a date and time stamp, the folder includes the captured data as a .wav file.

 22. The code example supports collecting Magnetometer data.
-To configure the application to collect Magnetometer data open source/config.h and set `INFERENCE_MODE_SELECT = BMM_COLLECTION`.
+To configure the application to collect Magnetometer data open source/config.h and set `COLLECTION_MODE_SELECT = BMM_COLLECTION`.
 > **Note:** Magnetometer data collection is supported only on CY8CKIT-062S2-AI Kit.
 23. Open a command prompt and change to the following directory *{Imagimob Capture Server cloned repo}/captureserver/examples/generic*.